-The Federal Trade Commission (FTC) estimates that as many as 9.9 million Americans become victims of identity theft each year.
-These crimes involve personally identifying information (PII):
+The Federal Trade Commission estimates that as many as 9.9 million Americans become victims of identity theft each year though hacking, phishing, physical theft, and other techniques.

-Many people associate such crimes with online scams like phishing emails.
+Many people associate such crimes with online scams such as phishing emails.
 However, most identities are stolen using low-tech methods.
 There are many ways thieves obtain your personal information: